Sequential testing

 Using sequential testing lets you look at the results whenever you like.
 But fixed-horizon tests—such as T-tests, for example—can give you inflated false positives if you peek while your experiment is running.

-Below is a visualization of p-values over time in a simulation we ran of 100 A/A tests for a particular configuration (alpha=0.05, beta=0.2).
-As we ran a T-test on data coming in, we peeked at our results at regular intervals.
-Whenever we see the p-value fall below alpha, we stop the test and conclude that it has reached statistical significance.
+Below is a visualization of p-values over time in a simulation run of 100 A/A tests for a particular configuration (alpha=0.05, beta=0.2).
+A T-test run on data coming in, you can peek at the results at regular intervals.
+Whenever you find the p-value fall below alpha, you can stop the test and conclude that it has reached statistical significance.

-You can see the p-values fluctuate quite a bit, even before the end of our test when we’ve reached 10,000 visitors.
-By peeking, we are inflating the number of false positives.
-The table below summarizes the number of rejections we have for different configurations of our experiment when we run a T-test.
+Within the example, p-values fluctuate, even before the end of the test when you have reached 10,000 visitors.
+By peeking, you are inflating the number of false positives.
+The table below summarizes the number of rejections for different configurations of the experiment when running a T-test.

-Here, baseline is the conversion rate of our control variant, and delta_true is the absolute difference between our treatment and the control.
+Here, baseline is the conversion rate of the control variant, and delta_true is the absolute difference between the treatment and the control.
 Since this is an A/A test, there is no difference.
-With alpha set to 0.05, we can see that the number of rejections far exceeds that of our threshold that we set for our Type 1 error if we peek at our results—num_reject should never be higher than 5 in this example.
+With alpha set to 0.05, the number of rejections far exceeds that of the threshold that's set for Type 1 error if we peek at our results—num_reject should never be higher than 5 in this example.

 Now compare that to a sequential testing approach.
-Again, we have 100 A/A tests, and alpha is set to 0.05.
-We peek at our results on a regular interval and if we see the p-value go below alpha, we conclude that the test has reached statistical significance.
+Again, there are 100 A/A tests, and alpha is set to 0.05.
+Peeking at the results on a regular interval and if the p-value goes below alpha, you can conclude that the test has reached statistical significance.
 As a result of using this statistical method, the number of false positives stays below this threshold:

-With always-valid results, we can end our test any time the p-value goes below the threshold.
-From 100 trials where alpha = 0.05, the number of those that fall below that is four, so Type 1 errors are still controlled.
+With always-valid results, you can end the test any time the p-value goes below the threshold.
+From 100 trials where alpha = 0.05, the number of those that fall below four, so Type 1 errors are still controlled.

-The table below summarizes the number of rejections we have for different configurations of our experiment when we run a sequential test with mSPRT:
+The table below summarizes the number of rejections for different configurations of the experiment when we run a sequential test with mSPRT:

-Using the same basic configurations as before, we see that the number of rejections (out of 100 trials) is within our predetermined threshold of alpha = 0.05.
-With alpha set to 0.05, we know that only 5% of our experiments will yield false positives, as opposed to 30-50% when using a T-test.
-With sequential testing, we can confidently look at our results and conclude experiments at any time, without worrying about inflating false positives.
+Using the same basic configurations as before, the number of rejections (out of 100 trials) is within the predetermined threshold of alpha = 0.05.
+With alpha set to 0.05, we know that only 5% of experiments yield false positives, as opposed to 30-50% when using a T-test.
+With sequential testing, you can confidently review the results and conclude experiments at any time, without worrying about inflating false positives.

 Note